bbkane/kvcrutch/README.md

 Create an authorization file for `kvcrutch` with `az login`.
 Log in with the same credentials you'd use to view your Key Vault in the web interface.

+If you're logged into multiple subscriptions, use `az account set` to set the correct on as currently active.

 ## Commands

 ### `kvcrutch config edit`